Bookmark Bookmarked To MyMICA

 Track 1

-With an emphasis on educational programming, students use their first year in the program to engage youth and adults in meaningful, out-of-school, arts-based and community-based learning experiences as part of an AmeriCorps or another residency.
+With an emphasis on educational programming, students use their first year in the program to engage youth and adults in meaningful, out-of-school, arts-based and community-based learning experiences.
+Track 1 students participate in the Community Art Collaborative (CAC) AmeriCorps program at MICA.
 Alongside this work, Track 1 students also use the first year to pursue their individual art practice in relation to the community.
 A full-time artmaking emphasis occurs during the second year.

 Opportunities & Advantages